Search results

 What It’s Like to Live in a Surveillance State

-James Millward: As multiple news outlets have reported, he has also deployed high-tech tools in the service of creating a better police state.
+As multiple news outlets have reported, he has also deployed high-tech tools in the service of creating a better police state.
 Uighurs’ DNA is collected during state-run medical checkups.
 Local authorities now install a GPS tracking system in all vehicles.
 Government spy apps must be loaded on mobile phones.
-All communication software is … Continue reading What It’s Like to Live in a Surveillance State
+All communication software is banned except WeChat, which grants the police access to users’ calls, texts and other shared content.
+When Uighurs buy a kitchen knife, their ID data is etched on the blade as a QR code.

 Get Up, Stand Up: All who cherish free expression, especially on campuses, must combat the growing zeal for censorship.

-Heather Mac Donald: Where are the faculty?
+Where are the faculty?
 American college students are increasingly resorting to brute force, and sometimes criminal violence, to shut down ideas they don’t like.
-Yet when such travesties occur, the faculty are, with few exceptions, missing in action, though they have themselves been given the extraordinary privilege of tenure to protect their … Continue reading Get Up, Stand Up: All who cherish free expression, especially on campuses, must combat the growing zeal for censorship.
+Yet when such travesties occur, the faculty are, with few exceptions, missing in action, though they have themselves been given the extraordinary privilege of tenure to protect their own liberty of thought and speech.
+It is time for them to take their heads out of the sand.

 America’s spies anonymously took down Michael Flynn.
 That is deeply worrying.